panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/delegates/relaxed-delegate-conversion.md

  [!code-vb[VbVbalrRelaxedDelegates#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#9)]

- Následující příklad je platný jenom v případě `Option Strict` je nastavena na `Off`.
+ The following example is valid only when `Option Strict` is set to `Off`.

  [!code-vb[VbVbalrRelaxedDelegates#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module2.vb#14)]

-## <a name="dropping-function-returns"></a>Přetažení funkce vrátí
+## <a name="dropping-function-returns"></a>Dropping Function Returns
- Volný převod delegáta umožňuje přiřadit funkce, která se `Sub` delegáta, efektivní systém ignoroval návratovou hodnotu funkce.
-Však nelze přiřadit `Sub` delegáta funkce.
-V následujícím příkladu, adresu funkce `doubler` přiřazen `Sub` delegovat `Del3`.
+ Relaxed delegate conversion enables you to assign a function to a `Sub` delegate, effectively ignoring the return value of the function.
+However, you cannot assign a `Sub` to a function delegate.
+In the following example, the address of function `doubler` is assigned to `Sub` delegate `Del3`.

  [!code-vb[VbVbalrRelaxedDelegates#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#10)]